IBD: Crohn's Disease

 BC Biosimilars Initiative: Phase Two – Information

-CDHF is Canada’s trusted source for timely information on the BC Biosimilars Initiative: Phase Two
+CDHF is Canada’s trusted source for timely information on the BC Biosimilars Initiative

-BC PharmaCare coverage is changing for people who take Remicade® (infliximab) for the treatment of Crohn’s disease or ulcerative colitis.
+BC PharmaCare coverage has changed for people who take Remicade® and Humira® for the treatment of Crohn’s disease or ulcerative colitis.

 Patients currently receiving the biologic drug infliximab, marketed as Remicade®, will see this coverage discontinued, with new coverage provided for the biosimilar versions of infliximab: Inflectra® and Renflexis™.